Joe Goldberg

-Joseph "Joe" Goldberg is a fictional character and protagonist of the You book series, written by Caroline Kepnes, as well as the television series of the same name, where he is portrayed by American actor Penn Badgley, by Gianni Ciardiello, Aidan Wallace and Jack Fisher as a youth, and as his inner self by Ed Speleers.
-Joe is a serial killer, stalker and former bookstore manager who, upon meeting Guinevere Beck at his workplace in New York, develops an extreme, toxic and delusional obsession with her.
-After moving to Los Angeles, to escape his sordid past, he meets avid chef Love Quinn, and starts to fall into his old habits of obsession and violence in order to avoid the fate of his past romantic endeavors.
-However, after his troubled marriage with Love falls apart, he abandons his life in the United States and soon moves to London, where he begins tracking down the Eat-the-Rich killer, while also managing his infatuation with Kate Lockwood.
+Joseph Gabriel Goldberg is the villain protagonist of You, a series of novels by Caroline Kepnes.
+Joe also appears in the television adaptation, where he is portrayed by American actor Penn Badgley.
+The narrative of You revolves around Joe's life as a stalker and serial killer who inserts himself into the lives of women he habitually becomes obsessed with.

+In the first season, Joe is introduced as a bookstore manager in New York when he meets Guinevere Beck, an MFA student and aspiring writer, and soon develops an extreme, toxic and delusional obsession with her.
+After moving to Los Angeles in the second season to escape his sordid past, he meets avid chef and local heiress Love Quinn and quickly falls into his old habits of obsession and violence in order to avoid the fate of his past romantic endeavors.
+As his troubled marriage with Love falls apart in the third season, he abandons his life in the United States and moves to London where he begins tracking down the Eat-the-Rich killer, and falls into familiar patterns of infatuation upon meeting Kate Lockwood.
+Upon the conclusion of the fourth season, Joe returns to New York with Kate.

+He is played by Gianni Ciardiello, Aidan Wallace and Jack Fisher in flashback, and in the fourth season, Ed Speleers portrays a personification of Joe's violent desires.

 Television series

 Early life

-At the story's outset, it is revealed that Joe was orphaned at a young age.
-From flashbacks, it is revealed that Joe's biological mother, Sandy (Magda Apanowicz) was abused by his biological father and that he was subjected to neglect and abuse by his father.
+At the story's outset, it is revealed that Joe was born on September 19, 1988, to separated parents.
+From flashbacks, it is also revealed that Joe's from a Jewish family by his biological mother's side, Sandy Goldberg (Magda Apanowicz) who was abused by his biological father, Raphael Passero (Billy Lush), who came from an Italian family and that he was subjected to neglect and abuse by his father.
 Seeking to protect his mother, Joe (Aidan Wallace) shoots and kills his biological father.
-Sometime after, she tells him she is currently not fit to care for him and a Child Protection Services worker takes him and sends him to New York State’s Irving Group Home For Boys.
+Sometime after, she tells him she is currently not fit to care for him and a Child Protection Services worker takes him and sends him to New York State's Irving Group Home For Boys.

-After a few years in the foster care system, it's implied that Mr. Mooney (Mark Blum) adopted Joe (Gianni Ciardiello), took care of him and gave him a job at the bookstore.
+After a few years in the foster care system, Joe (Gianni Ciardiello) was adopted by Ivan Mooney (Mark Blum), who took care of him and gave him a job at the bookstore.
 Though, it is later highlighted that Mooney subjected Joe to a similar abusive treatment, locking him in a plexiglass cage vault, below his bookstore, against his will.
-As part of his "lesson", Mooney would teach the value of reading and books to Joe, in order to show his affection and reverence towards such activities.
+As part of his "lesson", Mooney would teach Joe the value of reading and books, the only form of affection the boy had ever known.